ethanrobison/rtvf398w20/gamestudies_final/paper.md

 date: \today
 ---

-# Abstract
-[TK]

 # Introduction
-[TK]

-1. Games which attempt some level of realism [CITE Galloway, also unpack] are partial representations of a setting, or a process.
-They _cannot_ and, frankly, should not be complete representations of these processes.
-2. Since some parts are included and others excluded from the mechanical representations of the game, we can and should read values into the implicit and explicit decisions that the developers made in creating the artifact.
+Games which attempt to simulate a set of physical or social processes must inevitably make some sacrifice with respect to the particulars of those processes.
+They cannot perfectly simulate every minute physical law or macroeconomic pattern that we as humans populating the real world may or may not understand.
+There are limitations to the fidelity of the simulation.

+These limitations mean that certain aspects central to the simulation, or tangential to it, must be excluded from the interactivity.
+If no simulation can perfectly capture the real world, what it captures must be at best a subset of it, implying that certain things are left behind or overlooked or elided.

+These elisions, implicitly or explicitly chosen by the creators of these simulations, themselves capture the values of the software as a text, just as the parts that are included contribute to these sets of values.
+We can, and should, read as many values judgements out of the decision to exclude some particularly salient aspect of the "real world" from a simulation of it.

-3. Here we unpack a variety of military "games" and simulations, and argue that their mechanical structures are hegemonic of the military-entertainment complex, and do not achieve the oft-stated goal of a holistic training mechanism for the soldiers of tomorrow.
+We present an unpacking of a variety of military "games" and pieces of simulation software, and a deliberate reading into of the particulars of warfare that are missing from those artifacts.
+We argue that the mechanics of these games are representative of the hegemony of the military-entertainment complex [CITE Gameplay Mode?], despite the oft-stated goal of their creators of creating holistic training mechanisms for the soldiers of tomorrow.

+In particular, we examine a few pieces of software created by or for the benefit of the U.S. military: [TODO], [TODO], [TODO].
+Each claims to capture some of the particulars of being a member of the military, although we will argue that each falls short of its ostensibly holistic nature and instead perpetuates certain ideas and ideals about what it means to be an active participant in a theater of war, while conveniently or inadvertantly ignoring other aspects.

+In particular, we highlight those other aspects which these pieces of software do not cover or represent adequately, namely that which is:

+1. Gruesome
+2. Mundane
+3. Bureaucratic
+4. Interpersonal

+Each of these, we will argue, represents an aspect of warfare or military life which for a variety of reasons does not translate well into gameplay.
+These reasons could be based on a technical, entertainment, or ethical foundation.

+On the other hand, we also emphasize that these pieces of software in fact do an adequate job of providing teaching for certain, specific values which are in line with the ultimate goals of the U.S. military as understood in a general sense, namely:

+1. High recruitment numbers
+2. Strong intra- and inter-unit coordination and performance
+3. Limited legal liability

+Finally, we unpack the values that these values themselves represent.
+That is, the overarching goals that are captured by the existence of these texts, which embody certain values that the U.S. military holds.
-4. In particular, we highlight the ways in which the:
+Then, we will highlight the ways in which a military, despite its ostensible membership in a games creation community, represents a vastly different set of interests than typical game developers.
-    i. gruesome
-    ii. boring
-    iii. bureaucratic
-    iv. interpersonal
-   aspects of war are deliberately elided in the popular representations of the military in the games created by or for the US military.
-5. Finally, we unpack the values that these values themselves represent, and argue that we as members of a games community might consider games that serve these particularly militaristic purposes might be placed into a separate category of game, in a rare act of deliberate and explicit gate-keeping based off of the sorts of games that we find to be not representative of the values of the industry at large, notwithstanding its many other problems.

 # Part 1